Complete androgen insensitivity syndrome: Comorbidity

 At least one study indicates that individuals with a DSD condition may be more prone to psychological difficulties, due at least in part to parental attitudes and behaviors, and concludes that preventative long-term psychological counseling for parents as well as for affected individuals should be initiated at the time of diagnosis.
+A retrospective study shows that the prevalence of anxiety and depressive disorders among CAIS individuals is approximately twice as high as in male referents without DSD, but no evident corresponding difference has been found compared to female referents.

 Lifespan is not thought to be affected by AIS.

 Despite the well-developed breasts in CAIS women, and for reasons that are not well-understood, breast cancer has never been reported in CAIS women and does not seem to occur or occurs only rarely.
-Only a case report of juvenile fibroadenoma exists.
+Only one case report of juvenile fibroadenoma exists.
 A few cases of breast cancer have been reported in individuals with partial androgen insensitivity syndrome.

+In contrast to bone health, both transdermal estradiol treatment and testosterone treatment in women with CAIS results in worsening in lipid profiles.
+A case report in 2009 also shows that CAIS individuals with intact testes (with endogenous hormone) are more likely to be obese.
+A study which includes five CAIS and two PAIS adolescents with ages ranging from 15 to 24 shows elevated homeostatic model assessment for insulin resistance (HOMA-IR) scores for all subjects.
+Growing evidence indicates that complete androgen receptor (AR) dysfunction disrupts systemic metabolic homeostasis and neither external nor endogenous estrogen can normalize it.

+AR absence is related to decrease in mature neutrophils in mice, but there is no evidence that human CAIS individuals have impaired neutrophil function.
+The proteome related to inflammation is predominantly inhibited in CAIS.
+Upregulation of IFN-β and IL-6 are reported in the blood of CAIS individuals.
+Leukocytes of CAIS individuals exhibit relative resistance to DNA damaging.